 The Company has entered into both the Investment Advisory Agreement and the Administration Agreement with the Adviser.
 Pursuant to the Investment Advisory Agreement, the Company will pay the Adviser a base management fee and an incentive fee.
-See "Corporate Governance-Compensation of the Investment Adviser" for a description of how the fees payable to the Adviser will be determined.
+See "Corporate Governance - Compensation of the Investment Adviser" for a description of how the fees payable to the Adviser will be determined.
 Pursuant to the Administration Agreement, the Company will reimburse the Adviser for expenses necessary to perform services related to the Company's administration and operations.
-In addition, the
+In addition, the Adviser or its affiliates may engage in certain origination activities and receive attendant arrangement, structuring or similar fees.

-Adviser or its affiliates may engage in certain origination activities and receive attendant arrangement, structuring or similar fees.
+The Company's executive officers, certain of the Company's directors and certain other finance professionals of Blue Owl also serve as executives of the Owl Rock Advisers and officers and directors of the Company and certain professionals of Blue Owl and the Adviser are officers of Blue Owl Securities LLC.
+In addition, the Company's executive officers and directors and the members of the Adviser and members of the Investment Committee serve or may serve as officers, directors or principals of entities that operate in the same, or a related, line of business as the Company does including serving on their respective investment committees and/or on the investment committees of investments funds, accounts or other investment vehicles managed by the Company's affiliates.
+These investment funds, accounts or other investment vehicles may have investment objectives similar to the Company's investment objectives.

-The Company's executive officers, certain of its directors and certain other finance professionals of Owl Rock Capital Partners also serve as executives of the Owl Rock Advisers and officers and directors of the Company and certain professionals of Owl Rock Capital Partners and the Adviser are officers of Owl Rock Capital Securities LLC.
-In addition, the Company's executive officers and directors and the members of the Adviser and members of its investment committee serve or may serve as officers, directors or principals of entities that operate in the same, or a related, line of business as the Company does (including the Owl Rock Advisers) including serving on their respective investment committees and/or on the investment committees of investment funds, accounts or other investment vehicles managed by the Company's affiliate which may have investment objectives similar to the Company's investment objective.
-At times the Company may compete with entities managed by the Adviser, as well as other entities managed by the Owl Rock Advisers, including the Owl Rock BDCs and Owl Rock First Lien Master Fund L.P., a fund advised by ORPFA (collectively, the "Owl Rock Clients"), for capital and investment opportunities.
-As a result, the Company may not be given the opportunity to participate in certain investments made by the Owl Rock Clients.
-This can create a potential conflict when allocating investment opportunities among the Company and such other Owl Rock Clients.
-An investment opportunity that is suitable for multiple clients of the Adviser and its affiliates may not be capable of being shared among some or all of such clients and affiliates due to the limited scale of the opportunity or other factors, including regulatory restrictions imposed by the 1940 Act.
-However, in order for the Adviser and its affiliates to fulfill their fiduciary duties to each of their clients, the Owl Rock Advisers have put in place an investment allocation policy that seeks to ensure the fair and equitable allocation of investment opp
+At times, the Company may compete with other entities managed by the Adviser as well as entities managed by the other Owl Rock Advisers and affiliates of Blue Owl, including the other Owl Rock BDCs and funds managed by the Adviser or its affiliates comprising Owl Rock (together with the Company, the "Owl Rock Clients") and the private funds managed by Dyal, a division of Blue Owl (the "Dyal Clients," and together with the Owl Rock Clients, the "Blue Owl Clients"), for capital and investment opportunities.
+As a result, the Company may not be given the opportunity to participate or participate fully in certain investments made by the Blue Owl Clients.
+This can create a potential conflict when allocating investment opportunities among the Company and such other Blue Owl Clients.
+An investment opportunity that is suitable for multiple clients of the Adviser and its affiliates to fulfill their fiduciary duties to each of their clients, the Owl Rock Advisers have put in place an investment allocation policy that seeks to ensure the fair and equitable allocation of investment opportunities over time between the Owl Rock Clients and other funds managed by the Adviser and its affiliates and addresses the co-investment restrictions set forth under the 1940 Act.